 I was not alone in my struggle with anxiety.
-College students struggling with anxiety and depression is highly common.
+College students struggling with anxiety and depression are highly common.
 According to Pedrelli et al., anxiety disorders are the most prevalent mental health disorders among college students with 11.9% of students reporting symptoms aligned with an anxiety-related disorder.
 Additionally, college students are uniquely impacted as 75% of individuals who have a mental health disorder experience their initial onset of symptoms by age 25.
-This means that it is highly likely that most folks who have anxiety experience onset of symptoms while in college.
+This means that it is highly likely that most folks who have anxiety experience the onset of symptoms while in college.

 What is Anxiety